Table of Content

 How long does it take to digest rice

 approximately 1 to 2 hours.
-In general, a person is able to digest cooked rice in approximately 1 to 2 hours.
+In general, a person can digest cooked rice in approximately 1 to 2 hours.
 The type of rice, as well as an individual’s health, age, and metabolic rate, will factor into the amount of time needed for rice digestion to occur.
 White rice is known to digest faster than brown rice.

 Brown rice is much harder to digest than white rice since it still has the bran and germ attached to the rice grain.
 Of course, this is also what makes brown rice healthier.
 Even so, in some people, the germ and bran can exacerbate issues like IBS or other digestive tract problems.